Maxi1324/TetrisAi/README.md

 ## Motivation

-My Motivation for this Project was learn python and make experience with Ai.
+My Motivation for this Project was to learn python and make experience with Ai.
 This Project was also made for School.

 ## Goal Definition